 Application Deadline: December 1, 2022

-The Department of Psychology admits students in the Fall term only; we have finalized admissions for Fall 2021.
-For matriculation in Fall 2022, the deadline for submission of your application is December 1, 2021.
+The Department of Psychology admits students in the Fall term only.
+For matriculation in Fall 2023, the deadline for submission of your application is December 1, 2022.
 For fullest consideration of your application, letters of recommendation and English language proficiency scores (if applicable) should arrive by the December 1st deadline.

 Please refer to the Psychology Department Graduate Application Checklist below and the details for each item for more information about what should be included in your application.